Legal Aspects of Police Pursuit

 A common myth about police chases is that it is illegal for a police officer to drive above the speed limit and disobey traffic signs unless the lights and sirens are on.
 In fact, police officers can legally pursue at high speeds even if they don't turn on lights and sirens [ref].
 However, department policies may contradict this precedent.

-For lots more information about police chases, check out the links on the next page.
+For lots more information about police chases, check out the links below.